Frequently Asked Questions

 - immediate confirmation that your application has been received

-- confirmation within (3) business days of fee payment that your application is complete
+- confirmation within (5) business days of fee payment

 - confirmation of background check completion

-- confirmation of your room and roommate assignment for winter applications will be sent on or around Friday, December 11th.
+- confirmation of your room and roommate assignment (announced August 19 for Fall 2016)

 I need to cancel my agreement, how do I do that?